andreiAlvarez/MERN-App-template/README.md

-# Server - boilerplate - with set passport auth and basic CRUD routes
+# Server - boilerplate - with set passport auth, basic CRUD routes and file upload

 - **_Use this app as a starter code for your server in the full-stack project._**
 - Follow these steps to clone project to your local machine: